edinburgh-napier/set09121/lectures/lecture3.md

 - Games are designed for the players.
     - You must consider your game genre and target audience.
-- A game should start with an invitation to play.
+- A game should start with **an invitation to play**.
 You want to entice the player.

 ![image](assets/images/mario_title_screen.jpg) <!-- .element height="50%" width="50%" -->